soumyadip1997/qepsilon/README.md

-To extract the features for all the decoys from scratch run the scripts in Feat_script directory-
+For extracting the features for all the decoys run the scripts in Feat_script directory-